Optimizing Graphical Procedures for Multiplicity Control in a Confirmatory Clinical Trial via Deep Learning: Simulation studies

 Condition (\ref{sim_cons_1}) says that the initial significance level from each of the first $5$ endpoints is bounded between $0$ and FWER at $\alpha$, while constraint (\ref{sim_cons_2}) ensures this for the last endpoint because $\alpha_6 = \alpha - \sum_{j=1}^5 \alpha_j$.
-Constraints (\ref{sim_cons_3}) and (\ref{sim_cons_4}) are the corresponding constraints for each of the $6$ rows in the transitional matrix $T$.
+Constraints (\ref{sim_cons_3}) and (\ref{sim_cons_4}) are the corresponding constraints for each of the $6$ rows in the transitional matrix $\boldsymbol{T}$.

+We consider $\boldsymbol{v} = (0.3, 0.3, 0.1, 0.1, 0.1, 0.1)$ as the relative importance in (\ref{equ:obj}) in this section, and turn to a different $\boldsymbol{v}$ in the Section \ref{s:case} case study.
+As discussed in Section \ref{s:data}, we assume that the test statistics from $m$ endpoints follow a multivariate normal distribution with unit variance and mean computed from their corresponding marginal power under a one-sided FWER at $0.025$.
+The setup parameters are specified in Table \ref{t:sim_sens_parameters} with varying marginal power, different correlation structures and varying magnitudes of correlation.

-For the FNN-based optimizer as described in Section \ref{s:opt_pro}, we simulate $B = 10, 000$ random graphs and $n = 1,000,000$ sets of $p$-values to establish the training dataset.
+For the FNN-based optimizer as described in Section \ref{s:opt_pro}, we simulate $B = 10^3$ random graphs and $n = 10^6$ sets of $p$-values to establish the training dataset.
+The size $B=10^3$ is sufficient to give us the training MSE and the validation MSE less than $10^{-4}$ in all scenarios considered, but it can be increased in more complicated cases.
 In cross-validation while selecting the FNN structure, the following $6$ sets of candidate structures are considered: $2$ layers with drop-out rate $0$, $3$ layers with rate at $0$, $4$ layers with rate $0$, $2$ layers with rate $0.3$, $3$ layers with rate $0.3$ and $4$ layers with rate $0.3$.
-The number of nodes is considered at $40$ for three endpoints, and $60$ for six endpoints.
+The number of nodes per layer is considered at $30$.
+This cohort of FNN candidate skeletons are utilized throughout this article.

 In ISRES and COBYLA, fractional tolerance on the input data is $10^{-4}$, which is consistent with the termination condition at our fine-tuning step at Section \ref{s:fine_tune}.
 The maximum evaluation time is set as $1.5$ times the fitting time of the FNN-based optimizer as described in Section \ref{s:opt_pro}.
 The initial values are randomly generated under the constraints in (\ref{sim_cons_1}), (\ref{sim_cons_2}), (\ref{sim_cons_3}) and (\ref{sim_cons_4}).
+We consider a size of $10^3$ for the random search in the stochastic search method (SSM).
+This is equal to the training size $B$ in our method.